top of page

 Plantation hannonville - Vins des Côtes de Meuse - Domaine de Meussaumont

-Stroll through the vines, it is not uncommon to collect fossils there.
-They recall that 200 to 250 million years ago, a warm and shallow sea covered our region with a tropical climate.
-Oysters, mussels, scallops, starfish, algae and corals have settled over millions of years and gradually developed into a barrier reef in sand and mud.
+Walk through the vineyards, it is not uncommon to collect fossils there.
+They recall that 200 to 250 million years ago, a warm, shallow sea covered our region with a tropical climate.
+Oysters, mussels, scallops, starfish, algae and corals were deposited over millions of years and gradually developed into a coral reef in the sand and mud.

-These marine materials turned into hard rocks during the Jurassic Period of the Secondary Era, 150 million years ago.
-The accumulation of these rocks is at the origin of our source rock, the Oxfordian limestone.
+These marine materials transformed into hard rocks during the Secondary Jurassic Period, 150 million years ago.
+The accumulation of these rocks is the origin of our parent rock, Oxfordian limestone.

-Then, year after year, rainwater, temperature changes and microorganisms will melt the rock and bring our soil to life.
+Then, year after year, rainwater, temperature changes and microorganisms will melt the rock and give life to our soil.
 The complete dissolution of the rock will give limestone, and its impurities will form clay.

-The wind and the water will carry the clay down the coast and leave a light mixture of marl, clay, and limestone on the slopes which gives the ideal condition for the flourishing of the vines.
+The wind and water will transport the clay down the hillsides and leave a light mixture of marl, clay, and limestone on the hillsides which provides the ideal condition for the vines to flourish.

-The limestone will provide structure and porosity for proper root development, while the clay will contain the water and nutrients needed to fuel the vine.
+The limestone will provide structure and porosity for proper root development, while the clay will contain the water and nutrients needed to feed the vine.

 The limestone will enhance the structure of the wine, giving it freshness and a hint of minerality.
-The clay will keep the temperature of the soil cold, the maturity will be slower and more uniform, which will give more aromatic, intense and concentrated wines.
+The clay will keep the soil temperature cold, the maturity will be slower and more uniform, which will give more aromatic, intense and concentrated wines.

 bottom of page